LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 }
 ```

-## 2. Quick start
+## 2. Quick Start

 In `run_exp.py`, we use the data in Farm dataset and simulate the persuasion process to misinform five popular LLMs including 2 closed-source ones, ChatGPT and GPT-4, and 3 open-source instruction-tuned ones, including Llama-2-7B-chat, Vicuna-v1.5-7B and Vicuna-v1.5-13B.

-#### Preparation of the 5 LLMs
+#### Preparation of LLMs

-In order to run the code, one must prepare the openai `api_base` and `api_key` for OpenAI models.
+In order to run the test for OpenAI LLMs, one must prepare the openai `api_base` and `api_key` in the provided script.
-In addition, Llama-2-7B-chat, Vicuna-v1.5-7B and Vicuna-v1.5-13B should be installed via huggingface, and the relative paths in the code should also be changed for proper usage.
+In addition, the script also support open-sourced LLMs, e.g., Llama-2-7B-chat, Vicuna-v1.5-7B and Vicuna-v1.5-13B.
+Those models can be installed via huggingface, and the relative paths in the code should be set for running the test.

 #### Run the test